St. Benedict's College, Colombo: Sports

 The College owns a Gymnasium and a Sports-Hostel.
-The grounds on Bloemendhal Road consist of cricket pitches and turf, rugby fields, football fields, hockey facilities, and provides facilities for other various athletics.
+The Playground on Bloumendhal Road consist of Cricket pitches and turf, Rugby fields, Football fields, Hockey facilities, and provides facilities for other various athletics.

 Within college premises, the college has two basketball courts; one of which is lit for night games.
 A swimming pool with viewing facilities was added in 2010.

 St. Benedict's Primary is the first primary section of a school in the country to have its own basketball court.
 It offers table tennis in addition to the main sports of cricket, tennis, and swimming.

 Old Boys

-The Old Boys of St. Benedict's College, an organisation of former students, have played a role in the affairs and ventures of the college since 1904.
+The Old Boys of St. Benedict's College, An organization of former students, have played a role in the affairs and ventures of the college since 1904.
 The Loyal Old Bens have been instrumental in projects, functions and special events.